cgq-qgc/HydroSensorReader/docs/README.md

 ### `site_and_records`

-This package contain classes defining the domain elements and carry the data describing them
+This package contains classes defining the domain elements and the data describing them
 * __site.py__
     * __Site__
         _- A basic site class with the site name a the visited date_
     * __SensorPlateform__
-        _- A Plateform is an that can take measurement as a standalone object_
+        _- A Plateform is an object that can take measurements as a standalone object_
     * __Sample__
         _- Sample as an object manipulated by a laboratory_
     * __StationSite__ - Modelisation of a station object
     * __StreamFlowStation__ - This specialized class was created to store the information of the [ECCC website](http://climate.weather.gc.ca/historical_data/search_historic_data_e.html)
 * __records.py__
-    * __Parameter__ - Class acting as a structure to store parameter (what is observed) and its associated unit
+    * __Parameter__ - Class acting as a structure to store a parameter value (what is observed) and its associated unit
     * __Record__
-    _- A record must have a date, a parameter, an unit and a value._
+    _- A record must have a date, a parameter, a unit, and a value._
     * __TimeSeriesRecords__
-    _- The record_date correspond to the first date of the values list.
-Values are stored as a Dict as following :_
+    _- The record_date corresponds to the first date of the list of values.
+Values are stored as a Dict as follows :_
         - { date1: value1, date2: value2,...}
     * __ChemistryRecord__
-    _-A chemistry record have a detection limit a report date and an analysis type and all the attributes of a __Record___
+    _-A chemistry record has a detection limit, a report date, an analysis type and all the attributes of a __Record___

 ### `file_example`

-You have several files examples in this folder used a tests
+This folder contains several examples of files for testing.

 ## Work To Do